DarynaBb/Libft/README.md

 **strchr**

-The strchr function in C searches for the first occurrence of a specified character in a string and returns a pointer to that character within the string.
+The `strchr` function in C searches for the first occurrence of a specified character in a string and returns a pointer to that character within the string.
 If the character c is found, strchr returns a pointer to the first occurrence of c in str.
 If c is not found, it returns NULL.

 **strrchr**

-The strrchr function in C is used to find the last occurrence of a character in a string.
+The `strrchr` function in C is used to find the last occurrence of a character in a string.
 It searches for the specified character, starting from the end of the string and moving backward towards the beginning.
 If the character c is found: It returns a pointer to the last occurrence of c in the string.
 If the character c is not found: It returns NULL.

 **strncmp**

-The strncmp function in C compares the first n characters of two strings, s1 and s2.
+The `strncmp` function in C compares the first n characters of two strings, s1 and s2.
 It returns an integer value based on the comparison:
 If the first n characters of both strings are equal, strncmp returns 0.
 If the first differing character has a greater value in s1 than in s2, it returns a positive value.
 If the first differing character has a lesser value in s1 than in s2, it returns a negative value.

+**toupper**

+The `toupper` function in C is used to convert a lowercase letter to its corresponding uppercase letter.
+If the input character is a lowercase letter (from 'a' to 'z'), toupper will return the uppercase version of that letter.
+If the character is already uppercase or is not an alphabetic letter, it will return the character unchanged.

+**tolower**

+The `tolower` function in C is used to convert an uppercase letter to its corresponding lowercase letter.
+If the input character is an uppercase letter (from 'A' to 'Z'), tolower will return the lowercase version of that letter.
+If the character is already lowercase or is not an alphabetic letter, it will return the character unchanged.